keepthatworktoyourself/otter/README.md

 `Otter.Blockset()` can be passed a flat array of block definitions, or you can group them together like so.

-When you pass grouped blocks, Otter renders a more graphical block picker UI.

 ```js
 const blocks = Otter.Blockset({
   text: {